-Contributor: Megan Wilson, BS, CADC, Addiction Program Coordinator, Timberline Knolls Residential Treatment Center
+Contributor: Megan Wilson, BS, CADC, Timberline Knolls Residential Treatment Center

 Drug addiction, especially with pharmaceutical medications, is always an area of great concern throughout our country.
-Moreover, addiction can be as common in suburban communities as it is in urban areas.
+Moreover, addiction in the suburbs can be as common as it is in urban areas.
 So what are parents to do within the confines of their own families?

 The first step suburban parents need to do is question their perception of the characteristics of someone who struggles with substance use.
 Stereotypes of an addict can be the basis for denial for both the individual struggling with substances and for their loved ones.

 Typecasts must be challenged.
 The thought of “my child would never take drugs” could blind a parent from awareness of the warning signs of substance use.

 According to the National Institute on Drug Abuse, over 1 million youths (ages 12-17) meet the criteria for a substance use disorder.
 These individuals can also be at risk of dying from an overdose.

 Once parents realize that addiction does not discriminate and can, in fact, impact their child, they can heighten their awareness to warning signs of addiction in the suburbs and in their children.

 Any dramatic change in a child’s appearance is worthy of note.
 Sudden weight gain or loss, altered appetite, inability to sleep can be connected to addiction, as can be nosebleeds, changes in the appearance of their eyes, or shakes and seizures.

 A decline in personal hygiene or grooming habits could also be a manifestation of drug involvement.